Rotary Rides Canberra

 The Murrumbidgee Canberra Rotary Club organises this non-competitive cyclo-sportive bike riding event as a fundraiser.
 The event, previously run by the Woden Rotary Club until 2022, when it merged with the Canberra East Rotary Club to create the Murrumbidgee Canberra Club.

 This challenging event invites participants to conquer the six peaks of Canberra: Mount Stromlo, Red Hill, Mount Pleasant, Mount Ainslie, Black Mountain, and Dairy Farmers Hill in the Arboretum.
 Originally named the 'Five Peaks Challenge' when it began in 2004, the addition of Dairy Farmers Hill in 2015 expanded the Challenge to include six peaks, providing a 20% bonus of peaks.
+Since 2025, the route has excluded Coppins Crossing due to increasing traffic on that road due to urban sprawl.

 Read more